 Loss of muscle can be alarming.
 Muscle wasting, or atrophy, results from muscle disuse over a long period or from malnutrition.
 The muscle tissue decreases in bulk and length, which results in a noticeable loss of size and definition.

 Neurological deficiencies limit range of motion, and can also result in a loss of size and power, causing your muscles to atrophy.
 Muscle wasting can be debilitating, particularly if it results from malnutrition related to a disease.

-Physical signs of malnutrition related muscle wasting include loss of appetite, dizziness upon standing up, low iron levels and other blood proteins, the "Merck Manual" notes.
+Malnutrition-related muscle atrophy symptoms can include loss of appetite, dizziness upon standing up, low iron levels and other blood proteins.
 Deficiencies in protein and calories will cause the body to break muscle down to provide amino acids it needs to maintain organ function.
-Factors responsible for this condition include decreased food intake, or a disease causing a decrease in nutrient absorption or increased loss of nutrients, like cancer.
+Factors responsible for this condition include decreased food intake or a disease causing a decrease in nutrient absorption or increased loss of nutrients, like cancer.

 - National Institute of Neurological Disorders and Stroke: Peripheral Neuropathy Fact Sheet

 - MedlinePlus: Muscle Atrophy

 - Merck Manual: Overview of Undernutrition

 - Nutrition Research Reviews: Nutritional Strategies to Counteract Muscle Atrophy Caused by Disuse and to Improve Recovery